Java Email Server

 The goal of JES is to provide an easy to use and reliable email server that can be quickly and easily setup.
 JES attempts to provide a powerful server using the minimal number of configuration settings and project size.

-If you are ready to start using JES, please see the Getting Started section for instructions on downloading and configuration JES.
+If you are ready to start using JES, please see the Download and Install sections below for instructions on downloading and configuration JES.
+The binary release, and the source code are available for download from the Download section.

-JES is licensed under the GNU General Public License.
+Version 1.x is licensed under the GNU General Public License.

-You can email me at eric@ericdaugherty.com
+You can email me at eric@ericdaugherty.com for 1.x related questions.

 Download